salimkayabasi/salimkayabasi.com/content/blog/2021/02/azure-devops-sp-crendetials/index.md

 lead: |
   Service principal is representation of your tenant or directory on Azure.
-  On Azure Devops, service principal credentials can be accessed for deploying any components It is possible to retrieve credentials from Azure Devops and use them on Github Actions.
+  On Azure Devops, service principal credentials can be accessed for deploying any components It is possible to retrieve credentials from Azure Devops and use them on GitHub Actions.
 date: 2021-02-19T08:15:00.000Z
 ---
 # Security